ichard26/ichard26.github.io/content/blog/2026/pip-26.2.md

 ### Don't cache local directory requirements with a dash

-Local directory requirements are not supposed to be cached, so `pip install .` and similar commands always reinstall the local project.
+Local directory requirements are not supposed to be cached persistently, so `pip install .` and similar commands always reinstall the local project.
 Except, pip had two related bugs where:

 - If a local project's directory name contained a dash, like `my-library`, then pip would cache the built wheel